dsdanielpark/Gemini-API/.github/pull_request_template.md

 I welcome the overall code refactoring and new features.
 However, please make sure to conduct QA.
-Before making a PR, please check the entire functionality by adding it to https://github.com/dsdanielpark/Bard-API/blob/main/func_test.ipynb.
+Before making a PR, please check the entire functionality by adding it to https://github.com/dsdanielpark/Gemini-API/blob/main/func_test.ipynb.
 Due to various reasons, I couldn't implement test mocking code.
 I also welcome anyone who can provide test mocking and refactoring.
 But please keep the existing method names and examples.
 While I aim to accept PRs as quickly as possible, they may be rejected if QA is not correct.

 <!--- Provide a general summary of your changes in the Title above -->
-# BARD-API Pull Request Template
+# Gemini-API Pull Request Template
 Please provide the necessary information as succinctly as possible.
 I appreciate it if you write it in an easy-to-read format as I don't have much time to dedicate to maintaining this package.

 ## Description